aimazing/aimazing.github.io/Android.md

 ---
 ### Start Receiving
 ---
-Start receiving data.
-The result will be sent through callback functions.
+Start receiving ott.
+The sender's tokenC will be sent through callback functions.
 Please refer to the description of [RecognizerCallback](#recognizercallback) for further details.
 ```java
 void start()
 ```